Are You Unable to Work Due to Heart Failure or Congestive Heart Failure?

 What is Congestive Heart Failure?

 The term “heart failure” does not mean that your heart has stopped or is about to stop working.
 However, congestive heart failure (CHF) is a serious (and potentially lethal) medical condition where the heart cannot pump enough blood.
 CHF should be treated with appropriate medical care.
-In some cases, the heart cannot fill with enough blood.
-In other cases, the heart cannot pump blood to the rest of the body with enough force.
+In some cases, the heart cannot fill with enough blood (diastolic heart failure).
+In other cases, the heart cannot pump blood to the rest of the body with enough force (systolic heart failure).
 This lack of flow can cause blood to accumulate in the vessels leading to the heart and may cause congestion or accumulation of fluid in various parts of the body.

 Symptoms and Treatment of Congestive Heart Failure